liferay-search/liferay-docs/en/developer/customization/articles/03-architecture/08-finding-extension-points.markdown

 [TOC levels=1-4]

-@product@ provides many features that help users accomplish their tasks.
+@sharepoint@ provides many features that help users accomplish their tasks.
 Sometimes, however, you may find it necessary to [customize a built-in feature](/docs/7-2/customization).
-It's easy to **find** an area you want to customize, but it may seem like a daunting task to figure out **how** to customize it. @product@ was developed for easy customization, meaning it has many extension points you can use to add your own flavor.
+It's easy to **find** an area you want to customize, but it may seem like a daunting task to figure out **how** to customize it. @sharepoint@ was developed for easy customization, meaning it has many extension points you can use to add your own flavor.